akimdi/aakinshin.net/web/about.md

   (his primary research interests are mathematical biology and bifurcation theory).
 Previously, he worked
-  as a postdoctoral research fellow in the [Weizmann Institute of Science](http://www.weizmann.ac.il/) and as a research scientist in the [Sobolev Institute of Mathematics of SB RAS](http://math.nsc.ru/english.html).
+  as a postdoctoral research fellow in the [Weizmann Institute of Science](http://www.weizmann.ac.il/) and as a research scientist in the [Sobolev Institute of Mathematics SB RAS](http://math.nsc.ru/english.html).

 <div id="about">